OutSystems/docs-odc/src/eap/custom-domains.md

 | Test        | `<customername>-test.outsystems.app` |
 | Production  | `<customername>.outsystems.app`      |

 Apps are always accessible to end-users through built-in domains.
 For example, an app named MyApp deployed to the Development stage is accessible at `<customername>-dev.outsystems.app/MyApp`.
-If you want to restrict access, you can use [end-user roles](configuration-management/manage-roles.md).
+If you want to restrict access to some parts of an app, you can use [end-user roles](building-apps/secure-app-with-roles.md).

 In addition, Project Neo lets you make your apps accessible to end-users through your organization's domain(s).
 Your apps in a given stage can be available through one or more custom domains you add to that stage.
 Each custom domain must be unique to a customer and stage.